Color Inconsistency from HDR

 This solution should be used only if you have to use Automatic or ToneMapping Color Mode for your HDR capture.

 An alternative solution to overcome the color inconsistency from HDR is to take a separate capture in addition to the main capture.
-This approach assumes using the main capture for getting the point cloud data and the additional capture for getting the color image.
-The additional capture can be a 2D or 3D capture, with or without a projector.
-If you use 3D capture, it must be without tone mapping (Color Mode setting set to UseFirstAcquisition).
+This approach assumes using the main capture to get the point cloud data and the additional capture to get the color image.
+The additional capture can be a 2D or 3D capture.
+If you use 3D capture, it must be without tone mapping (the Color Mode setting must be set to UseFirstAcquisition).

 Single acquisition capture of a dark scene with Color Mode set to UseFirstAcquisition or Automatic